-These are some of the sites I saw when I visited Orkney in 2016.
+These are some of the sites I saw when I visited Orkney in 2016 and 2018.
 I had been there about 20 years ago but with time only to see these briefly.
-This time I went with Orkney Archeology Tours and had a whole week.
+In 2016 I went with Orkney Archeology Tours and had a whole week.
 I can recommend their tour.
 Early man came to Orkney probably from Doggerland, the land which was slowly covered by the North Sea as sea levels rose.
 Orkney lies in the Gulf stream and as a result has a warmer climate than might be expected from its position in the north of Scotland.
 From 4000 to 2000 BC neolithic man built settled villages, dry stone walled tombs, and ceremonial monuments such as stone circles and standing stones.
 Because the island was not intensively farmed, many of these survive.
 If you click on the photos, most of them come up larger.
 (Some don’t.
 I don’t know why!!).

 The only Neolithic rock cut tomb in Britain – if it is Neolithic.
 It is possibly later in the bronze age.
 There is no way of knowing because the contents of the tomb were thrown out two or three hundred years ago.
 It is a huge chunk of rock which has fallen from the escarpment behind.
 A tomb with two chambers has been cut into the rock itself.
 Outside the rock lies a shaped stone (see right) which originally blocked access.
 In the sixteenth century, the blocking stone was still in place but 200 years later it had been pulled out.
 On top of the dwarfie stane is the hole that had been used to push out the stone.
 This is now covered with cement.
 There were sea eagles nesting (unsucessfully) in the escarpment in 2016